 Christine Garcia Roth, MD

-Dr. Roth is a member of the Division of Hematopathology and Co- Medical Director, UPMC Clinical Flow Cytometry Laboratory.
-Director, Hematopathology Core Residency Rotation.
+Dr. Roth is the Co-Medical Director of the Clinical Flow Cytometry Laboratory and Director of the Hematopathology Core Residency Rotation.

 Associate Professor of Pathology

 - MD - Baylor College of Medicine, 2001